kotagopia123/devops-notes/AWS/Readme.md

 ## RNS Public AMI:

 This is the custom AMI from RNS.
-Use this
+Use this AMI and launch the instance witho

 ### Choose a region (N.Virginia)